rubygems/rfcs/text/0000-ownership-transfer.md

 View additions/modifications are as follows:
 - Add a filter to search gems which are `looking for maintainers`.
 This includes both of the above cases.
 - Add a button to apply for adoption in the gem show page.
-- Add view to list all adoption requests and allow the owner to accept / decline the requests.
+- Add view to list all ownership applications and allow the owner to accept / decline the applications.
 - Add a label to gem show page for gems with `ownership requests`.

 ## Drawbacks